jestjs/jest/docs/JestObjectAPI.md

 next: configuration
 ---

-The methods in the global `jest` object help create mocks and let you control Jest's overall behavior.
+The `jest` object is automatically in scope within every test file.
+The methods in the `jest` object help create mocks and let you control Jest's overall behavior.

   - [`jest.clearAllTimers()`](#jestclearalltimers)
   - [`jest.disableAutomock()`](#jestdisableautomock)